astroumd/lmtoy/docs/wishlist.md

 * A number of fancy options (e.g. allow different projection systems, galactic included) can probably solved much easier by using the *Montage* package after our pipeline.
+  Rotated frames?

 * visualizing the OFF positions?
 The SpecFile has lost them.
 There is no view_raw_file.
   Is a waterfall for raw data useful?

 * multiple spectral lines?
-Or if for any reason you want different SpecFiles, use the obsid= keyword.
+Or if for any reason you want different SpecFiles, use the proposed obsid= keyword.
 For any subsequent runs the obsnum=${obsnum}${obsid} would then be used.
 The default for
   ${obsid} would be a blank string

-  For example, the initial run has a restfreq default for CO, but for some crazy line XY at 115.12 GHz a new narrower cube is made:
+  For example, the initial run has a restfreq default for CO, but for some crazy line XY at 115.38211 GHz a new narrower cube is made:

       ./lmtoy_reduce.sh path=   obsnum=79448 obsid=_CO slice=[-100,100]
-      ./lmtoy_reduce.sh path=   obsnum=79448 obsid=_XY slice=[-100,100] restfreq=115.12 dv=50 dw=100
+      ./lmtoy_reduce.sh path=   obsnum=79448 obsid=_ZZ slice=[-100,100] restfreq=115.38211 dv=50 dw=100

   And any repeat runs now with

       ./lmtoy_reduce.sh  obsnum=79448_CO
-      ./lmtoy_reduce.sh  obsnum=79448_HCN
+      ./lmtoy_reduce.sh  obsnum=79448_ZZ

 ## Keyword Sanitation: